 Before you check out my #teachersunday activities from this week, here are some favorite no-prep options for every Monday so you don’t have to think very hard on a Friday, and definitely not during a holiday…

 Weekend Talk/Holiday Talk/Card Talk + Simple Survey (e.g. “What was good?
 What was bad?”)

 Special Person Interviews

 MovieTalk (always have the next one cued & printed)

 One Word Image (OWI)

 Free Voluntary Reading (FVR)

 Also, whatever you do, make sure it’s something without printing (do all that by Friday).
 Heading to the copier Monday morning is about as bad an idea as driving back to any major city on a Sunday afternoon.

 Making some house compound gin (i.e. legal infusing, not illegal distilling)

 This ambient music show is free on Sundays, and you can stream the show all week free on the app.

 OK, so watching double bass videos isn’t exactly relaxing, but #teachersunday is more about not planning for school than it is about chilling out. #teachersunday is about making sure you retain free time, and doing what you want with it.

 Calm Quincy water from a cozy corner at Aunt Pat’s.

 On any given day, it’s common for teachers to have wrenches thrown into their plans without warning.
 Sometimes these wrenches appear during the very class teachers are required to plan for!
 Other times, it feels like the whole damn tool chest is being tossed our way!
 This post offers tips on how to structure your planning so those wrenches have absolutely no impact, whatsoever…

-When choosing the class agenda beyond each particular day’s routine, it dawned on me that I couldn’t remember all my favorite activities.
-Thus, here are the input-based strategies & activities I’ve collected over the years, all in one place.
-Although this began as only reading activities, I decided that it didn’t matter as much whether students were reading or listening.
-Why?
-These input-based activities start with some kind of text either way, so beyond variety, what really matters most to me when planning for class is providing students with input, and what kind of prep goes into getting the text/activity.
-Everything is organized by prep, whether no instructions, no prep, printing only, or low prep.
+When choosing the class agenda beyond the Talk & Read format (now Talk, Read & Reread), it dawned on me years ago that I couldn’t remember all my favorite activities.
+Thus, here are the input-based strategies & activities I’ve collected, all in one place, and that I currently use (see older ones above).
+Everything is organized by pre-, dum-, and post- timing.
 You won’t find prep-intensive activities here beyond typing, copying, and cutting paper.
 Oh, and for ways to get that one text to start, try here.
 Enjoy!

 **N.B.
 Any activity with the word “translation” in it means translating what is already understood.
 This should NOT be confused with the more conventional practice of translating in order to understand.**